-Sometimes children might destroy their shoes from being extremely active, but shoes that are made of low-quality materials are also a contributing cause of why your child might be destroying the shoes.
+Sometimes children might destroy their shoes from being extremely active, but shoes that are made of low-quality materials are also a contributing factor of why your child might be destroying the shoes so quickly.

-These are the three most common reasons why your kids’shoes are falling apart:
+These are the 3 most common reasons why your kids’ shoes are falling apart:

 - The shoes that you are providing for your child are made of low-quality materials, and this leads to the shoes wearing down faster.

 - You are providing your child with the wrong shoe size.
 Shoes that are too short, too long, too narrow, or too wide are a contributing cause of the shoes falling apart faster.